Get support & advice

 Have you got expectations about the number of donor-conceived genetic siblings you have?
 10 different families are able to use the same donor and have as many children as they like, so it is possible that you could have over 20 donor-conceived genetic siblings.
 It is also possible that you have none.

-For advice about counselling services in the UK, contact the British Association for Counselling and Psychotherapy.
+For advice about other counselling services in the UK, contact the British Association for Counselling and Psychotherapy.
 They can find counselling services in your area.

 Your local GP may also be able to refer you to a counsellor.